Muntazir17/Crop-Yield-Prediction-Using-Machine-Learning/README.md

   - Management practices (irrigation, fertilizer usage)
 - Uses **Support Vector Regression (SVR)**, **Random Forest**, and **Bagging** algorithms to ensure accurate predictions.

 The primary goal of the project is to empower farmers with data-driven insights to optimize agricultural productivity.
-Additionally, a research paper detailing this work has been published: [Research Paper Title](https://link.springer.com/chapter/10.1007/978-981-99-8476-3_7).
+Additionally, a research paper detailing this work has been published: [Research Paper](https://link.springer.com/chapter/10.1007/978-981-99-8476-3_7).

 ---